Frequently Asked Questions:

 Each pregnancy is unique, so the exact timing may vary, but these are the general milestones for what you can expect during your visits with Sydnee.

-• Elective: Bonding ultrasounds to capture special moments, allowing up to 6 adult guests.
-They focus on helping families connect with their baby and document milestones.
+Elective ultrasounds at Baby Haven are bonding ultrasounds to capture special moments, allowing up to 6 adult guests.
+They DO NOT confirm abnormalities or capture them for families.
+They focus on helping families connect with their baby and document fun milestones.

-• First Trimester: 6+ weeks (Heartbeat visible after 6 wks, best heard after 7 wks!)
+First Trimester: 6+ weeks (Heartbeat visible after 6 wks, best heard after 7 wks if desired!)

-• For the best imaging results, follow Sydnee’s recommendations below.
+For the best imaging results, follow Sydnee’s custom recommendations.
 Waiting a little longer will give you a more accurate appearance of your baby after birth due to added fatty tissue - chubbier cheeks!

 HD Ultrasound: